We may earn commission from affiliate links →

 May is a perfect time and opportunity to visit Berat, one of the country’s most beautiful cities.
 Most construction in the town was done when the city was founded nearly 2,500 years ago — imagine the history!

-It is not only located near Tirana (perhaps within a day trip), but it is also the finest example of prideful Albanian architecture in the whole country.
+It is not only located near Tirana (perhaps within a day trip), but it is also the finest example of the country’s prideful Albanian architecture.

 Summer In Albania

-From late June to late August, the coast and inland Albania can get pretty warm.
-Around this time of the year, you will see locals start fleeing to the popular coastal resort city of Saranda, where Albanians escape the Tirana tourist rush and drabness.
+The coast and inland Albania can get pretty warm from late June to late August.
+Around this time of the year, locals will start fleeing to the popular coastal resort city of Saranda, where Albanians escape the Tirana tourist rush and drabness.
 You may also experience tourists who make the short trip from Greece’s Corfu island for a day.

 Unlike surrounding countries such as Croatia and Montenegro, Albania doesn’t receive a huge rush of tourists during the summer, making it one of the best destinations in the Mediterranean.
 And that is no exaggeration.

-In June, the beaches are beautiful, the water sparkles, the prices are low.
+In June, the beaches are beautiful, the water sparkles and the prices are low.
 Plus, the view is (still) breathtaking, and you will never be caught up in long queues or crowds of people at some of the best attractions and destinations.